blues/app-accelerators/51-rooftop-hvac-predictive-maintenance/README.md

 ## 9. Limitations and Next Steps

 **Simplified for the POC:**
+- Detection is rule-based — three scalar threshold checks, not a trained model.
+That catches the impending-failure patterns HVAC technicians already recognize on a service call, but it isn't the anomaly-detection or drift-analysis that a more sophisticated predictive-maintenance platform would layer on top.
 - CT readings are single-phase only.
 Three-phase commercial RTUs need three CTs and a firmware change to sum them.
-- The SDP810 CRC byte is read and discarded rather than verified.
+- The SDP810 CRC byte is read and discarded rather than verified — a communication-layer fault on the I²C bus won't be caught.
+- Compressor-start detection is sampled, not interrupt-driven: transitions that occur and finish entirely inside one `sample_interval_sec` window won't be counted.
+The 60-second default is well below normal RTU cycle times, but a badly-misbehaving contactor could in principle cycle faster than the sampler sees.
-- No local storage of historical samples — the Notecard does its own multi-day note queue, but the sketch itself keeps only the current summary window in RAM.
+- No local storage of historical samples — the Notecard does its own multi-day note queue, but the sketch itself keeps only the current summary window in RAM plus a 16-slot ring buffer of recent compressor starts.
-- Thresholds are simple scalar comparisons; there is no outlier rejection or smoothing beyond per-sample averaging.
 - The 120VAC power path assumes the installer can tap the RTU service disconnect.
 Installations that can only offer the 24VAC control-transformer rail need a 24VAC-input supply instead (e.g. a Functional Devices PSH40A or a Mornsun LH05-23B05R3); the downstream 5V wiring is unchanged.
 A Scoop / solar variant is a reasonable addition for units where neither rail is practical.
+- Mojo is bench-validation equipment in this POC — the firmware does not read its LTC2959 coulomb counter over the Qwiic bus.
+Adding a runtime mAh field to the summary is a straightforward extension if fleet-level power telemetry is valuable.

 **Production next steps:**
 - Three-phase CT support (or 208/240V split-phase) for larger units — a second and third CT on A3/A4 plus an RMS sum in firmware.